NoroffFEU/development-platforms/firebase-case-study.md

 ## Weaknesses

 Like any platform, Firebase has some drawbacks that developers should take into account before choosing it for app development:
-- **Limited customization:** Firebase provides a range of pre-built APIs and tools, but some developers may need more customization and control over the underlying infrastructure.
+- **Limited customization:** Firebase provides a range of pre-built APIs and tools, but some developers may need more customization to meet different app requirements.
-- **Dependence on Google Cloud:**  Because Firebase is a service offered by Google Cloud, developers must feel comfortable relying on Google for infrastructure, security, and support.
+- **Vendor Lock-in:** Vendor lock-in describes the situation where a customer depends on a single vendor for services or products and would be forced to invest a lot of time and money to switch vendors.
+Relying heavily on Firebase also means that an organization's data and operations are managed by a third party, which could introduce security and privacy concerns.
+It's critical for businesses to be aware of these risks and to weigh the long-term effects of their technology decisions.
 - **No SQL query support:** Since Firebase uses a NoSQL data model for its real-time database, some developers may find it challenging to carry out complex data queries.
-- **Limited server-side processing:** Firebase Functions provides a serverless computing platform, but some developers may need more control over the server-side processing that occurs when handling app requests.
+- **Cost:** While Firebase offers a free tier, some developers may find that the cost of the paid plans increases quickly as their app grows, which can be a concern for cost-sensitive development teams.

 ## Comparison